sfxon/JtlVersanddatenimport/README.md

 Importer for shipping information into JTL Wawi.
 The importer uses the Jtl DLL, so it also executes workflows if they are set.

-Basierend on .Net Core and JTLwawiExtern.dll.
+Based on .Net Core and JTLwawiExtern.dll.